BinarSkugga/webmesh/README.md

 ## How to use
 WebMesh's server works like a standard HTTP server.
-It uses a declarative syntax with decorators defining callbacks on defined routes.
+It uses a declarative syntax with decorators defining callbacks on routes.
 Here's the basic example for a locally accessible echo server:

 ```python
 from webmesh.webmesh_server import WebMeshServer, WebMeshConnection